MAES Hatch Project Life Cycle

 b) MSU Budgeting and Spending

-Once a project is approved by NIFA, the PD will be notified by the Fiscal Manager with an opening memo.
-For new projects, index numbers will be assigned by the Fiscal Manager.
-Budgeting and spending should begin in an assigned index number on opening date of the project (923xxx).
+Once a project is approved by NIFA, the PD will be notified by an automatic email from NRS.
+For new projects, index numbers will be assigned by the Program and Reporting Manager.
+Budgeting and spending should begin in an assigned index number on opening date of the project.

 Note: Index numbers are tied to MAES projects just like grants.
 They can only be used when a project is active and cannot be used for other project expenses.